Saurabh1128/Data_Science_YCIS/README.md

 3. Click "Add New..." > "Project"
 4. Select the "Data_Science_YCIS" repository
 5. Vercel will automatically detect Next.js settings
+6. Add the environment variables (including MONGODB_URI) in the Vercel project settings
-6. Review the configuration (Framework preset should be Next.js)
+7. Review the configuration (Framework preset should be Next.js)
-7. Click "Deploy"
+8. Click "Deploy"

 The site will be automatically deployed and available at a Vercel-provided URL.
 You can later connect a custom domain if needed.